- Residence Requirements

 5.1 Residence Requirements

 For students entering the PhD Program in English, six terms of full-time resident study at McGill University is the requirement for the degree.
 "Residence" means that the student is enrolled on a full-time basis during this period (the term is not connected with housing or accommodations).
-This designated period of residence represents the minimum time requirements in order to obtain the degree.
-There is no guarantee that the work for the degree can be completed in this time.
+This designated period of residence represents the minimum time requirements necessary to obtain the degree.
+There is no guarantee that the work for the degree will be completed in this time.
 Students may register for additional terms to complete the Program (see Time Limitations).
 The Department may permit PhD students to register for a term in the summer to fulfill part of the residence requirements.

 5.1.1 General Description